tldr-pages/tldr/pages/common/echo.md

 `echo -e "{{Column 1\tColumn 2}}"`

-- Print the exit status of the last executed command (Note: In Windows Command Prompt and Powershell the equivalent commands are `echo %errorlevel%` and `$LASTEXITCODE` respectively):
+- Print the exit status of the last executed command (Note: In Windows Command Prompt and PowerShell the equivalent commands are `echo %errorlevel%` and `$lastexitcode` respectively):

 `echo $?`